nsivakanthan/SALSA/README.md

 This repository contains the code and displays some results of the SALSA pipeline.
 We apply this pipeline to two publicly available datasets: 1.)
 RSNA-LumbarDisc dataset 2.)
 SPIDER dataset.

+# Results:

+To see the full results with explanation, feel free to read our paper or visit this website!

 # Pipeline

 ![SALSA Pipeline](Images/Methodology.png)